MikeMacKenzie/Metis/imdb_scrape_regression/README.md

 **For this project I scraped the top 10,000 grossing films from IMDb using BeautifulSoup and Python.
-Then I cleaned the data thoroughly and did some feature engineering.**
+Using Pandas and regular expressions, along with other tools, I cleaned the data thoroughly and did some feature engineering.**

 **My main goal was to build a model to predict total domestic gross only using information that could be known before a movie is released in theaters.**